FlowPay/client-openapi/docs/general.md

 - Simple account-to-account payment: user can initiate a SEPA Credit Transfer (SCT) payment from one of its bank accounts.
 - Future date payment: the payer can schedule a payment for a future date.
-- Recurring payment: the payer can schedule a recurring payment with a fixed frequency.

 In addition, FlowPay extends traditional payment methods by providing value-added services such as